DennisSchulmeister/esp32-klimper/README.md

 The overall design goal is to keep the code simple and easy to understand, yet performant enough to hopefully get acceptable real-time performance on the ESP32.

-The firmware is split into four modules:
+The firmware is split into a few modules:

 * `main.c`: Startup and glue code
 * `audiohw.c`: I²S initialization and interrupt handling
 * `synth.c`: A generic synthesizer to generate some sound
 * `sequencer.c`: Control logic that "plays" the synthesizer
+* `utils.c`: General utility functions
+* `dsp/*.c`: Elementary DSP building blocks

 `main.c` starts a "DSP task" that is woken up by the audio interrupt whenever a new chunk of audio must be produced.
 This task calls the sequencer and the synthesizer to fill a sample buffer that will